The interactive SDR 2020 Dashboards provide a visual representation of countries’ performance by SDGs to identify priorities for action.

 Data Scientist and Analyst, Paris

-Finn Woelm is an analyst at the SDG Index.
+Finn Woelm is an analyst at SDSN.
 He focuses on statistical analyses, data visualization, and web development.
 Prior to joining the SDSN, Finn co-founded a startup and worked for a number of organizations, including the International Panel on Social Progress.
 He holds a Bachelor of Arts in Interdisciplinary Studies from Naropa University in Boulder, Colorado, USA.
 Finn is passionate about open source, collaborative governance, and the environment.

 About the Publishers